 Contrary to that assertion, however, during the campaign leading up to Harvard’s November 2016 election, paid and volunteer organizers for the HGSU-UAW had unfettered access to students in the defined bargaining unit, across our physical campus and through e-mail, social media, and other communication channels.
 Students were well-informed, voted in large numbers, and voted against unionization.
 The University believes strongly that the November 2016 election results, which reflect the votes and voices of the majority of eligible voters, should stand.
 Harvard will ask the NLRB in Washington, DC, to review the regional director’s decision.

-The University is eager to resolve these issues and confirm the outcome of the election.
-We value the contributions made by Harvard’s students and are committed to protecting academic freedom, the integrity of our teaching and research mission, and doing everything we can to improve the experience of our students, who are at the heart of Harvard’s learning, teaching, and scholarship.
+The University is eager to resolve these issues and confirm the outcome of the November 2016 election.
+We value the contributions made by Harvard’s students and are committed to protecting academic freedom, the integrity of our teaching and research mission, and continually strengthening the experience of our students, who are at the heart of Harvard’s learning, teaching, and scholarship.

 Director of Labor and Employee Relations